Hashish

-Hash is a cannabis concentrate product composed of compressed or purified preparations of stalked resin glands, called trichomes, from the plant.
+Hashish is a cannabis concentrate product composed of compressed or purified preparations of stalked resin glands, called trichomes, from the plant.
 It is defined by the 1961 UN Single Convention on Narcotic Drugs (Schedule I and IV) as "the separated resin, whether crude or purified, obtained from the cannabis plant".
 The resin contains ingredients such as tetrahydrocannabinol (THC) and other cannabinoids—but often in higher concentrations than the unsifted or unprocessed cannabis flower.
 Purities of confiscated hashish in Europe (2011) range between 3% and 15%.
 Between 2000 and 2005, the percentage of hashish in cannabis end product seizures was at 18%.
 With the strength of unprocessed cannabis flowers having increased greatly in recent years—with flowers containing upwards of 25% THC by weight—the strength of hashish produced today and in the future is likely to be far more potent than in these older records.

-The consistency and appearance of hash vary depending on the process and amount of leftover plant material (e.g. chlorophyll).
+The consistency and appearance of hashish is highly dependent on the process used and the amount of leftover plant material (e.g. chlorophyll).
 It is typically solid, though its consistency ranges from brittle to malleable.
 It is most commonly light or dark brown in color, though may appear transparent, yellow, black, or red.
+In recent years, the terpene hashishene was identified as possibly responsible for the characteristic smell and aroma of hashish, as compared to raw herbal cannabis.